Anthonyhawkins/concourse-kit/README.md

 apply configuration? [yN]:
 ```
 ### Setting a Pipeline for Multiple Environments.
-Specifying the `--all` flag when using the `--set-pipeline` command will attempt to set the pipeline for all environments, except for `common`.
+Specifying the `--all` flag when using the `--set-pipeline` command will attempt to set the pipeline for all environments, except for defined within the `.cck.yml` under `ignore_environments: []`.
+By default, the `common` environment has been added for you.

 For this to work, every `target-environment` must have all the same var yaml files, content files etc. otherwise the pipeline will work for some environments, not others.